computourist/ESP8266-MQTT-client/ESP_DIG_11/Readme.txt

 	- mqttsubs code improved
 	- device 40 implemented
 	- in timer function a message is now generated on state change
+	- if Ack is true, a button message is generated at each button press.